nlboreal/ConservationMappingModule/README.md

 [![Build Status](https://travis-ci.com/rstudio/bookdown-demo.svg?branch=master)](https://travis-ci.com/rstudio/bookdown-demo)

-This is a module for Conservation Biology II built in R Bookdown.
+This is a manual for the Conservation Biology - Conservation in Practice Course (BIOL 4951/7499)